mvysny/vaadin-on-kotlin/README.md

 A new way of writing simple Vaadin apps.
 Only requires Servlet container such as Jetty or Tomcat to run.
 Features:

-* Full RDBMS stack, from migrations to O/R mapping
+* Full RDBMS stack, from automatic database migrations to O/R mapping
-*
+* Simple DSL-like UI definition
+* Provides JPA Container for easy integration of JPA beans with Grid and Table
+* No Spring nor JavaEE EJBs nor CDI necessary!

 ## QuickStart

-todo create a gradle archetype and publish VOK to jcenter.
+todo create a gradle archetype or a tutorial project

+todo provide jetty runner akin to Vaadin AddOns

 Uses Kotlin.
 Currently starts its own embedded H2 database.
 Basically, what I'm trying to do is a very simple Vaadin-based project with async/push support and database support - a very simple but powerful quickstart project.